Learn from the experience of others when starting your firm—or when confronting your firm’s day-to-day challenges . . .

 - AIA Trust summary of health care provisions

-- AIA Trust webinar: How the Patient Protection and Affordable Care Act Affects You & Your Practice
+- Newly Updated in 2015!
+The AIA Trust webinar: How the Patient Protection and Affordable Care Act Affects You & Your Practice

 - Aon Consulting looks at the impact of healthcare reform and how this legislation impacts employers